pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 ### Signaling DELEG support

-A resolver that is DELEG aware MUST signal its support by sending the DE bit when iterating.
+A resolver that is DELEG-aware MUST signal its support by sending the DE bit when iterating.

 This bit is referred to as the "DELEG" (DE) bit.
 In the context of the EDNS0 OPT meta-RR, the DE bit is the TBD of the "extended RCODE and flags" portion of the EDNS0 OPT meta-RR, structured as follows (to be updated when assigned):